mary-pascual/mary-pascual.github.io/essays/how-to-be-perfect.md

 ## How to go from Simple to Professional

 The beautiful thing about creating a website is that it's very straight forward because compared to other languages, HTML is very simple.
+Personally, when I was first introduced to the language, I couldn't believe how quickly I could pick it up.
+Unlike other programming languages that feel like a foreign language, this language feels as though it's in English.
+It's also a difficult language to make mistakes in because a user can automatically see the results of their program unlike other programs where a user has to atempt to pinpoint the exact location that's causing a function not to work (which could be located in a different function).

-For example, if a user needed a header, image, and link in his website, he would just have to type
+With HTML if a user needed a header, image, and link in his website, he would just have to type
 ```
 <body> //body of the website
 <h2>Table of Contents</h2> //header with number being size